- Many people choose Asana or Jira for their project management needs.

 There are currently over 950 apps for Jira on the Atlassian Marketplace, but they tend to be more specialized and geared towards software development.
 You’ll still find apps like Adobe Creative Cloud, Slack, and Salesforce, but expect to see more apps like GitHub, Zephyr, and other tools typically associated with agile development.
 Jira also integrates seamlessly with other Atlassian tools like Confluence and Bitbucket.

 Available support options

 Like most project management systems, Asana and Jira offer varying levels of support and response speed based on the plan you choose.
 The range of support offered starts with community forums and knowledge base resources for lower priced plans and ends with prompt responses from both companies’ customer success teams.

 Asana divides the level of its support across four different pricing tiers.
 Jira takes a similar approach, except Jira uses a progressive pricing model, which means you only pay for the number of users in your organization.

 Within this progressive pricing model, Jira offers its Software Cloud in two tiers: Standard and Premium.
 A Premium subscription gets you a guaranteed 99.9 percent uptime service level agreement (SLA) and access to 24/7 Premium Support.
 For companies that opt to host Jira on their own servers, Jira offers free software maintenance within your first year.
 This maintenance includes security patches, critical bug fixes, access to the Support team, and more.

 Request your custom shortlist of the best PM software

 After all is said and done, it’s hard to go wrong with either Asana or Jira.
-But if you’re still not convinced these are the right tools for you, contact us or use our Product Selection Tool to compare other vendors.
+But if you’re still not convinced these are the right tools for you, contact us or use our software category page to compare other vendors.
 We’ll send you a free, no-hassle shortlist of the best project management software for your needs.
 It’s easy to get started and takes less than five minutes.